Not-ISellStuff/DM-Bot/README.md

 # DM-Bot
+ik this is skiddy but I needed one of these for something so I made it and decided to post it on github

 Sends a message to every person in your friends list

 **Note: To avoid being ratelimited or limited I made the request delay 2.5 seconds so it might take a while to dm all your friends**